metapolator/metapolator/metapolator-project-file-format.md

 |                                    is a legacy format)
 |
 ├── base.ufo                         generic UFO data for instance generation
+|                                    that does NOT have a glyphs subdirectory
 |
 ├── instance001.cps                  Instance definition
 |